 Offers access to the Liddell-Scott-Jones Greek-English Lexicon (LSJ), the premier lexicon for the study of ancient Greek.
 LSJ is fully integrated with all texts found in TLG, and will show snippets of context (in Greek) from the various resources cited.

 - Tyndales’s Online Reading Rooms in Biblical-Theological Resources

-provides links to Open Access Resources, including books and web pages from around the web.
+Provides links to Open Access Resources, including books and web pages from around the web.
 Compiled by a professor at Tyndale Seminary in Ontario, these online reading rooms were designed to help make biblical-theological resources available to those without easy access to a theological library.

 - Wesleyan-Holiness Digital Library

-is a free, multidisciplinary, open access, digital resource of books, literature, multimedia material, and archives collected into a single institutional repository initiated by the global Church of the Nazarene in response to the global need for access to resources for education, lifelong learning, and specifically ministerial preparation.
+A free, multidisciplinary, open access, digital resource of books, literature, multimedia material, and archives collected into a single institutional repository initiated by the global Church of the Nazarene in response to the global need for access to resources for education, lifelong learning, and specifically ministerial preparation.

-is “the most comprehensive online resource for your dictionary needs.”
+"The most comprehensive online resource for your dictionary needs.”